chequer-io/electron-ffi-sample/README.md

 ## Run & Pack

-Because We are running Windows 32bit dll, you can run it only on Windows.
+Because We are running `ia32 dll`, you can run it only on `Windows`.

 You need to node.js 8.x (LTS).